 Access to Creative Education in Scotland (ACES)

-Access to Creative Education in Scotland (ACES) is a project for school students in S4-S6 who are interested in studying a visual creative subject, such as art, design or architecture, at university.
+Access to Creative Education in Scotland (ACES) is a Widening Participation project for eligible state school students in S4-S6 in the south east of Scotland who are interested in studying a visual creative subject, such as art, design or architecture, at university.

 We work with you to support your creative development, explore your future options and help you create a competitive application.